 You may be interested to know that…

-- When the air traffic controller stands up to warn Hudson about the Cessna declaring an emergency, you can see, right above his radar scope, a bumper sticker saying: “I ♥ AIR TRAFFIC CONTROL”.
+- When the air traffic controller stands up to warn Hudson of the Cessna declaring an emergency, you can see, right above his radar scope, a bumper sticker saying: “I ♥ AIR TRAFFIC CONTROL”.

 Here are the main differences between the real event and the movie depiction.
 This information comes from Stanley Stewart’s excellent book Emergency!
 Crisis on the Flight Deck.

 - Jay departed Pago Pago for Norfolk Island in the night of December 21, 1978, and landed one day later (due to the International Date Change line crossing).
 The movie depicts his departure (and Frank’s crash) as occurring after Christmas Day.